bioidiap/bob.bio.base/doc/legacy.rst

 However, a set of tools was implemented to support the older bob implementations (designated as *legacy*) of database, preprocessor, extractor, and algorithms.

-This adaptation consists of wrapper classes that take a legacy bob class as input and constructs a Transformer or :py:class:`BiometricAlgorithm` out of it.
+This adaptation consists of wrapper classes that take a legacy bob class as input and constructs a Transformer or :any:`bob.bio.base.pipelines.vanilla_biometrics.BioAlgorithm` out of it.

 ..
 WARNING::